YiVal/aegis_landing_page/.github/ISSUE_TEMPLATE/content_update_request.md

 ---
 name: Content Update Request
 about: Suggest an update or change to the website content
-title: '[CONTENT UPDATE]'
+title: "[CONTENT UPDATE]"
 labels: enhancement, content
-assignees: ''
+assignees: ""
 ---

 **Section or page where the content needs updating**